 Sometimes an escape to the country can be just what the doctor ordered.
 Stanthorpe and the surrounding Granite Belt region, located approximately three hours west of Brisbane, is the perfect location for a weekend or week away from the bright lights of the city.
 Surprisingly, there are a plethora of attractions for families to enjoy in the area.

-Things to do near Stanthorpe with kids
+Things to do in and around Stanthorpe with kids

 Granite Belt Maze